 2. Slotted Aloha

 This is quite similar to Pure Aloha, differing only in the way transmissions take place.
 Instead of transmitting right at demand time, the sender waits for some time.
 In slotted ALOHA, the time of the shared channel is divided into discrete intervals called Slots.
 The stations are eligible to send a frame only at the beginning of the slot and only one frame per slot is sent.
 If any station is not able to place the frame onto the channel at the beginning of the slot, it has to wait until the beginning of the next time slot.
 There is still a possibility of collision if two stations try to send at the beginning of the same time slot.
-But still the number of collisions that can possibly take place is reduced by a large margin and the performance becomes much well compared to Pure Aloha.
+But still, the number of collisions that can possibly take place is reduced by a large margin and the performance becomes much well compared to Pure Aloha.

 Collision is possible for only the current slot.
 Therefore, Vulnerable Time is Tt.

-Efficiency of Slotted ALOHA:
+The efficiency of Slotted ALOHA:

 Sslotted = G * e^-G Maximum Efficiency: (Sslotted)max = 1 * e^-1 = 1/e = 0.368 Maximum Efficiency, in Slotted ALOHA, is 36.8%.

-This article is contributed by Sheena kohli and Abhishek Agrawal
+This article is contributed by Sheena Kohli and Abhishek Agrawal